Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot_v4/README.md

 * Microsoft.Bot.Builder.AI.QnA
 * Microsoft.Bot.Builder.AI.Luis

 Note: if any of the packages fail to restore, try installing a version less than the recommended one.
 For instance, you might see version 4.2.2 as the default to install, if that doesn't work, try 4.2.0 or lower.
+If none of the lower versions work, try updating these packages the next day.
+Sometimes dependencies on other packages are still being developed.
+You'd know if this is a problem because you'd get SDK/library errors when you try to run your code.

 ## Prerequisites - Azure Bot and Emulator